-The 2800 average hours of yearly sunshine mean that beaches are the star turn here, but if you just can’t take another day of lying prone on a sunbed, there are other, more energetic options.
+The 2800 average hours of yearly sunshine mean that the beaches are the star turn here, but if you just can peel yourself away from your sunbed, you'll find there are bundles of other energetic options.

-You won’t have to sail far from shore before the hotel jungle of Tenerife’s largest resort melts into the gentle slopes of the island.
-Rent a boat, take an excursion or sign up for a whale-watching trip and cruise the waters between Tenerife and La Gomera with the beautiful outline of El Teide behind you.
-The tourist office in Los Cristianos has a list of companies that organise all kinds of boat trips, some of which even set sail on the high seas in a pirate ship – who could resist!
+You won’t have to sail far from shore before the hotel jungle of Tenerife’s largest resorts are dwarfed by the vast volcanic bulk of the island.
+Hire a boat, take an excursion or sign up for a whale-watching trip and cruise the waters between Tenerife and La Gomera with the beautiful outline of El Teide behind you.
+The tourist office in Los Cristianos has a list of companies that organise all manner of boat trips.

 The best-known surf spot in town is the creatively named La Izquierda (Spanish Left), which is found just west of Playa de Troyo.
 A long and easy left with some hollow sections, it’s one of the most localised spots in Europe.